-A company must open a bank account within 60 days from the date of incorporation with its name so that the transactions can be recorded easily.
+One of the compliances for Private Limited Company is to open a bank account within 60 days from the date of incorporation.
+The account needs to be opened with the company’s name so that the transactions can be recorded easily.
 Here are the required documents to open the bank account:

 - Incorporation certificate and Memorandum of Association